A Nightmare on Elm Street 3: Dream Warriors: Plot

-He and Nancy ask her father, officer Donald Thompson, where the bones are hidden, but he is uncooperative.
+Neil and Nancy ask her father, Officer Don Thompson, where the bones are hidden.
 Nancy rushes back to the hospital when she learns that Kristen has been sedated.
-Neil stays behind to convince Donald to help them.
-Nancy and the others again engage in group hypnosis to reunite with Kristen but are all separated by Freddy.
-Taryn and Will are killed by Freddy while Kristen, Nancy, and Kincaid find one another.
-The trio rescue Joey but are unable to defeat Freddy because he has become too powerful due to the souls he has absorbed.
-Sensing that his remains have been found, Freddy appropriates his own skeleton and kills Donald before incapacitating Neil.
-Freddy returns to attack the others but Joey uses his dream power voice to repel him.
-Donald tells Nancy that he is crossing over but he is revealed to be Freddy and stabs Nancy in the stomach, and tosses her aside.
-Freddy, believing that Nancy is dead, comes upon Kristen in order to kill her but a still-alive Nancy stabs him with his own glove.
-Neil manages to recover and purifies Freddy's bones, killing him.
-After Nancy dies, Kristen manages to awaken everyone and return them to the real world.
-During Nancy's funeral, Neil finds Amanda Krueger's tombstone and discovers that she is Sister Mary Helena.
-That evening, he goes to sleep with the Malaysian doll Nancy gave him and Kristen's papier-mâché house nearby, and suddenly Kristen's house lights up from the inside, suggesting that Freddy is not completely defeated.
+Neil takes Don to help them find the bones.
+Nancy and the others again engage in group hypnosis to reunite with Kristen.
+Taryn and Will are killed by Freddy, while Kristen, Nancy, and Kincaid rescue Joey.
+Sensing that his remains have been found by Don and Neil, Freddy kills Don and incapacitates Neil.
+Don's ghost appears to Nancy, but he is revealed to be Freddy, who stabs Nancy.
+Freddy comes upon Kristen, but Nancy stabs him with his own glove.
+Neil purifies Freddy's bones, killing him, as Nancy dies in Kristen's arms.

+Neil, Kristen, Kincaid, and Joey attend Nancy and Don’s funeral days later.
+During the funeral, Neil finds Amanda Krueger's tombstone and discovers that she is Sister Mary Helena.
+That evening, he goes to sleep with the Malaysian doll Nancy gave him and Kristen's papier-mâché house nearby.
+Suddenly, Kristen's house lights up from the inside, suggesting that Freddy is not defeated.